2022 California elections

 Elections were held in California on November 8, 2022.
 The statewide direct primary election was held on June 7, 2022.

-California voters elected all of California's seats to the United States House of Representatives, one seat to the United States Senate, all of the seats of the California State Assembly, all even-numbered seats of the California State Senate, and the Governor of California and various statewide offices.
+California voters elected all of California's seats to the United States House of Representatives, one seat to the United States Senate, all of the seats of the California State Assembly, all even-numbered seats of the California State Senate, and the Governor of California, as well as various statewide offices.

 Pursuant to Proposition 14 passed in 2010, California uses a nonpartisan blanket primary for its races.
 All the candidates for the same elected office, regardless of respective political party, run against each other at once during the primary.
 The candidates receiving the most and second-most votes in the primary election then become the contestants in the general election.

 United States Congress

 Senate

 Incumbent Democratic senator Alex Padilla was appointed to the seat in 2021 after his predecessor Kamala Harris resigned to become Vice President of the United States.
 He intended to run for election to a full term.
 Harris was first elected in 2016 with 61.6% of the vote.

-There were two elections on the ballot for the same Class 3 seat: a special election for the remainder of Harris's term expiring on January 3, 2023, and a general election for the full term ending on January 3, 2029.
+There were two elections on the ballot for the same Class 3 seat: a special election for the remainder of Harris's term expiring on January 3, 2023 and a general election for the full term ending on January 3, 2029.
 Padilla handily won both elections against Mark Meuser.